 The lack of insights in mobile advertising trickles down to skewed attribution models.
 First, there’s the issue of false engagement from ‘fat fingers’ when a consumer accidentally clicks on an ad (it happens to all of us all the time!).
 This alone sways attribution modeling, counting clicks for ads mistakenly engaged.
 Second, rendering can also be an obstacle, since it can take too long for ads to load.
 In mobile, connectivity plays a big part, with ads loading on wi-fi having a better chance to render properly.
 Further, smaller ad sizes load and render faster than larger ads and have a better chance of being actually viewed.
 Attribution models that do not appropriately account for ads that didn’t render properly and therefore were not in-view are substantially flawed.

 In order for advertisers to evaluate the impact of their mobile advertising component on their overall campaign, they must hold it to the same performance standards they hold all of the other components in their campaign.
-In fact, anything short of analysing all channels by the same standards is hurting the advertiser.
+In fact, anything short of analyzing all channels by the same standards is hurting the advertiser.

 These measurement challenges are typical growing pains for any new channel.
 When online advertising first started, advertisers were happy to just have banners out there.
 No one talked about viewability, engagement, or even targeting.
 When social media first came on the scene, no one knew how to take it on.
 Native is currently going through that very same phase.
-With the maturing of our industry, we are seeing advertisers optimise and improve the in-banner experiences and social ads.
+With the maturing of our industry, we are seeing advertisers optimize and improve the in-banner experiences and social ads.
 Sophistication is an inevitable part of the evolution of all channels.
 In time, newness wears off, and advertisers begin to demand real ROI.
 We have now reached that point in mobile.

 Advertisers are nonetheless spending money in mobile, because they intuitively believe in the inherent value of the channel.
 But marketers should be able to look at the entirety of their campaigns, broken down by display, video, and mobile, and evaluate all components ‘apples to apples.’
 Once we achieve that, we can truly take advantage of all the great things that mobile has to offer.
 It is time for mobile to take the next step in its evolution, where we move forward from strong intuition to true insights.